OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 # Secondary Defenses

-These techniques, are in most cases, only slowing attacker down.
-If the credential stuffing is a serious threat for you, they can buy you some time, to defend against ongoing attack.
+These techniques are, in most cases, only slowing the attacker down.
+If the credential stuffing is a serious threat to you, they can buy you some time to defend against ongoing attacks.
 They can be also useful, against opportunistic attackers, who use standard tools and probably will choose easier targets to attack.

 ## Multi-Step Login Process